nf-core/test-datasets/README.md

 ## Test dataset

-The test dataset for dualrnaseq pipeline consist of subsets of genomes and annotation files of Human (GRCh38.p13) and *Salmonella* Typhimurium (FQ312003), which can be found in the `references/` directory and simulated paired-end reads located in the `PE_reads/` folder.
+The test dataset for the dualrnaseq pipeline consists of subsets of genomes and annotation files of Human (GRCh38.p13) and *Salmonella* Typhimurium (FQ312003), which can be found in the `references/` directory and simulated paired-end reads located in the `PE_reads/` folder.

 ## Read simulation procedure